getndazn/lambda-serverless-template/README.md

 ## Checklist before you deploy

 1. Run `npm install serverless --save-dev` to update to the latest version of the [Serverless framework](https://serverless.com/framework/) as a **DEV dependency**

+2. Run `npm outdated` to check if any outdated packages should be updated.

 2. Delete the `hello-world` function from the `functions` folder, and remove it from the `serverless.yml`